dav/AloharDemo/README.md

 ***To build and run the Android sample application with Eclipse:***

-+ Import Demp applicaton as Android project under Android/Demo
++ Import Demo applicaton as Android project under Android/Demo
 + Choose Android OS 2.2
 + Compile and Run.